Ask AI

 Key sources

-The following summarized guidelines for the evaluation and management of food allergy are prepared by our editorial team based on guidelines from the American Academy of Allergy, Asthma & Immunology (AAAAI 2024,2020), the World Allergy Organization (WAO 2024), the American Academy of Family Physicians (AAFP 2023), the European Academy of Allergy and Clinical Immunology (EAACI 2023,2021,2018,2014), the European Society for ...
+The following summarized guidelines for the evaluation and management of food allergy are prepared by our editorial team based on guidelines from the European Academy of Allergy and Clinical Immunology (EAACI 2025,2023,2021,2018,2014), the American Academy of Allergy, Asthma & Immunology (AAAAI 2024,2020), the American Academy of Family Physicians (AAFP 2023), the European Society for Paediatric Gastroenterology Hepatology and Nutrition (ESPGHAN ...

 Show more